 In general, foreigners cannot travel to Vietnam until further notice.
-This also applies to travellers that received a visa from the immigration service which states that they can enter the country.
-However, persons with the Vietnamese nationality are still allowed in.
+Persons with Vietnamese nationality are still allowed in, however.
 Exceptions are also made for persons that want to enter the country to offer medical or other specialised help, and there is also an exception in place for "experts, business managers and highly skilled workers" which are necessary to keep the Vietnamese economy running or get it back on its feet.
 These persons must acquire their visa through their Vietnamese business partner, and not through the embassy or consulate.

-Each traveller that is allowed in must spend two weeks in quarantine at a designated location after arrival in Vietnam.
-Home quarantine or self-isolation is not possible in this situation.
-An exception to the quarantine rule is in place for diplomats, holders of service passports and business travellers, the above-mentioned "experts, business managers and highly skilled workers" and their familes, provided they are staying in the country for less than 14 days.
-However, they must undergo a PCR test 3 to 7 days before arrival in Vietnam, at a testing facility recognized by the Vietnamese government.
+Travellers that are allowed to enter must have had a coronavirus test performed on them prior to departure, present the negative test result at the passport check and spend 6 days in quarantine at a designated location after arrival in Vietnam.
+During this time, they will be tested twice.
+If both tests are negative, they can spend the remaining 8 days in self-quarantine.
+Travellers will have to pay for the cost of the quarantine themselves.
+Starting 1 September, an exception to the quarantine rule is in place for diplomats, holders of service passports and business travellers, the above-mentioned "experts, business managers and highly skilled workers" and their familes, provided they are staying in the country for less than 14 days.
+However, they must undergo a PCR test 3 to 5 days before arrival in Vietnam, at a testing facility recognized by the Vietnamese government.
 In Vietnam, they must also regularly take a PCR test.
 Additionally, they are required to have health insurance which covers health costs abroad, or be able to provide a guarantee from their company that it will cover any coronavirus-related costs.

 Is my visa for a trip later this year still valid?